-EducationComparisonAI DetectionTeachers
+EducationComparisonAI DetectionTeachersEducatorsSchools

 Best AI Detector for Teachers in 2026 (Honest Comparison)

-Paul Byrne··4 min read
+Paul Byrne··8 min read

 There are dozens of AI detection tools available in 2026.
 Most of them give you a percentage and call it a day.
 If you're a teacher trying to screen student work fairly, you need more than that.

 Here's an honest comparison of the tools that matter, what they actually do, and which is right for your situation.
+If you want to test a specific essay while reading, the free scanner at isitai.co.uk runs three checks a day with no account and shows which sentences it flagged.

 What do teachers actually need from an AI detector?